abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 ```

 ## Arrays
+- Considered as objects, and all arrays are direct subclasses of `java.util.Object` class
 - Implements `Cloneable` and `java.io.Serializable` interfaces
 - always dynamically allocated unlike C & C++
 - values defaults to `0` or `false` or `null`